Kalman Linear Attention: Parallel Bayesian Filtering For Efficient Language Modelling and State Tracking: Method

 \paragraph{Multi-channel specialisation.} Importantly, $\bar{\mathbf{p}}_t$ is coupled to $\bar{\mathbf{a}}_t$ by construction: the same decay and time-scale parameters $\mathbf{a}$ that control decay also determine how uncertainty accumulates between observations.
 This yields per-channel specialisation along two linked axes: memory decay and drift.
 Different coordinates can learn different decay rates (short- vs.\ long-memory channels), and their process noise $\bar{\mathbf{p}}_t$ sets how freely each channel can drift away from its predicted trajectory between tokens.
 This is different from Mamba, where the timescale/discretisation parameter is token-dependent and undertakes the role of selection/filtering at each timestep, whereas in our case selection/filtering is achieved purely via uncertainties without overloading $\Delta_t$ with additional roles.\looseness-1

 \paragraph{Input token likelihood as noisy evidence (update step).} To connect this dynamics prior to input token sequences, we model each token as providing noisy evidence about the latent state:

 where $\mathbf{v}_t$ is token-derived content, $\mathbf{k}_t$ is an observation operator, and $\boldsymbol{\Lambda}_t^{\mathrm{v}}$ is the value precision representing confidence in the token evidence.
-Combining~\cref{eq:ssm_dyn} with~\cref{eq:ssm_obs} yields a linear--Gaussian state-space model, and \emph{sequence mixing corresponds to posterior inference} of the latent state given token evidence.
+Combining~\cref{eq:ssm_dyn} with~\cref{eq:ssm_obs} yields a linear-Gaussian state-space model, and \emph{sequence mixing corresponds to posterior inference} of the latent state given token evidence.

 \paragraph{Output readout as a query/task-conditioned projection of the belief state.} So far, $(\mathbf{k}_t,\mathbf{v}_t,\boldsymbol{\Lambda}_t^{\mathrm v})$ define how input token evidence updates the latent belief $p(\mathbf{z}_t\mid \mathbf{v}_{1:t})$.
 A remaining design choice is how to use this belief to produce an output representation for downstream prediction.
 Deterministic SSM mixers typically apply a readout $\mathbf{y}_t=\mathbf{C}_t\odot \mathbf{h}_t$, while transformers use a query to determine what information should be extracted from stored context.
-KLA adopts an analogous view: the \emph{query} $\mathbf{q}_t$ specifies \emph{what we want to read out} from the inferred belief state at time $t.$ To make this explicit, we introduce a (linear--Gaussian) readout model
+KLA adopts an analogous view: the \emph{query} $\mathbf{q}_t$ specifies \emph{what we want to read out} from the inferred belief state at time $t$.
+To make this explicit, we introduce a (linear-Gaussian) readout model

 where $\boldsymbol{\Lambda}^{\mathrm{out}}_t$ is an \emph{output precision} (readout noise).
 In this work we take the deterministic-readout limit $\boldsymbol{\Lambda}^{\mathrm{out}}_t \to \infty$ (equivalently, zero readout noise), so that the output is the posterior mean projection